C. Ashwath

 Channarayapatna Ashwath (ಸಿ. ಅಶ್ವತ್ಥ್; 29 December 1939 - 29 December 2009) was an Indian music composer and exponent of Bhavageete ("expressive poetry") in the Kannada language.
 He was also a singer, and sang many of his own compositions.
-He was credited with singing Bhavageete songs and making sure that they reached the common man.
+He was credited with singing Bhavageete songs in a manner that made them accessible to the common man.

 Early life and education

-He was born on December 29, 1939, in Channarayapatna near Devanahalli.
+He was born on 29 December 1939, in Channarayapatna near Devanahalli.
 He was born into a family rich in traditional and cultural influences.
 He grew up in the Chamarajpete area of Bangalore.
 After completing his higher education in Acharaya Pathashala School of NR Colony, he graduated in Science from National College, Basavanagudi and later worked in Indian Telephone Industries for 27 years before retiring as an Executive Engineer in 1992.
 He started his musical career as a disciple of Devagiri Shankara Joshi in Hindustani music.

 Movies

 The first film he independently scored music was Kakana Kote.
 Later followed Chinnari Mutha, Santha Shishunala Sharief, Mysoora Mallige, Kotreshi Kanasu, Nagamandala and few other films in Kannada.

 Some of his notable compositions include the composition of music for Mysooru Mallige - a classic work of noted poet K.S.
 Narasimhaswamy and his compositions of Kannada saint Santa Shishunala Sharifa's works.

 L. Vaidyanathan met C. Ashwath during the recording of the film Kakana Kote in 1976.
 This meeting led them on to a strong relationship of almost three decades.
 L. Vaidyanathan provided the orchestra for many of Ashwath's compositions, but it was with the film Yene Barali Preeti Irali that the Ashwath-Vaidi duo became collaborators of great music.